brian-peter-dickson/ietf-dprive-id-discovery-plan/ietf-dprive-id-discovery-plan.md

 --- abstract

-This document provides requirements for adding confidentiality to DNS exchanges between recursive resolvers and authoritative servers.
+This document is a planning document to discuss IETF drafts (including requirements) for DNS resolver identity, discovery, privacy and security.

 --- middle